Adarsh-OPP/Servo_move_with-_hand_gesture/README.md

 3. UPLOAD ARDUINO CODE

-- Open the "servo.ino" file with Arduino IDE.
+- Open the "Servo_move_cpp.ino" file with Arduino IDE.
 - Select the correct board and COM port.
 - Upload the code to your Arduino.